knewplay/book-programming-essential/computer-fundamentals/chapter3.md

 date: "2023-10-04"
 author: "Andrei Guevorkian"
 illustrator: "Dengyijia Liu"
+questions:
+  - ["plant", "You're creating an automatic plant watering system.
+The plant should be watered if:

+- The soil is dry.
+- It's daytime.

+Write pseudocode to determine whether the plant should be watered or not."]
+  - ["alarm", "You're building an alarm system for your home.
+The alarm should sound if:

+- A window or door is opened.
+- The system is armed.

+Write pseudocode for this scenario."]
+  - ["grade","Design a program that categorizes a student's grade.
+The program should:

+- Display \"Excellent\" for scores 90 and above.
+- Display \"Good\" for scores between 70 and 89.
+- Display \"Average\" for scores between 50 and 69.
+- Display \"Fail\" for scores below 50.

+Write the corresponding pseudocode to determine and display the student's category based on the score."]
 ---

 In our everyday lives, we make countless decisions based on conditions: if it rains, take an umbrella; if it's cold, wear a jacket.
 Similarly, in programming, decision-making is a crucial aspect, enabling the program to react differently to different inputs or situations.